keirthana/anbox-cloud-docs/howto/install-appliance/aws.md

+(howto-install-appliance-aws)=
+# How to install the appliance on AWS

 You can install the Anbox Cloud Appliance on AWS in one of two ways:

 - Install through the AWS Marketplace.
 This is the recommended way, because this method simplifies the installation and deployment process and allows billing to be handled directly through AWS.